Ferr013/Numerical-Simulation-Lab/README.md

 - Ex06:
         1-D Ising model simulated through Metropolis and Gibbs sampling algorithms.
 Evaluating some termodynamic parameter confronting the two algos with the analitic solution.
 - Ex07:
+        Monte Carlo NVT applied to the same Molecular Dynamics system analyzed in ex04.
 - Ex08:
+        Variational Monte Carlo code for a single quantum particle in 1D which exploits the Metropolis algorithm to sample a trial wave function $|\Psi_T(x)|^2$
 - Ex09:
+        Solving the Traveling Salesman Problem (TSP) through a genetic algorithm written from scratch in C++
 - Ex10:
+        Adapting the Genetic Algorithm code, developed during the Numerical Exercise 9, to solve the TSP with a Simulated Annealing (SA) algorithm.
+        In the second part we converted the SA algorithm from serial to parallel computing, testing the performances of a multi-CPU code.
+- Ex11:
+        Performing machine learning regression on noisy data with a Neural Network (NN) (*only python)
+- Ex12:
+        Using deep convolutional neural network models, implemented in the Keras python package, to recognize and distinguish between the ten handwritten digits (0-9) (*only python)